jona-sassenhagen/statfail/vs.md

 Beyond the potentially overused cliché of the man who sees only nails because he only has a hammer, we wish to invoke a certain imagery here: the princess is about to be sacrificed at the altar of Cthulhu.
 The princess, here, may be the truth or the data; Cthulhu is best mapped to our thesis supervisor or grant institute; the sacrificial obsidian knife is the *t*-test.
 We must stop the ritual.

 Researchers are not stupid.
 They see patterns in complex, underdetermined situations, Yet, when they attempt to formalize their visions, they sometimes produce pointless, incoherent practices.
 Why?
-We can only assume that the procedure of submitting data to the next thing that will give a *p*-value has become so habituated, ritualized, that researchers apply it even in situations where it makes no sense.
+We can only assume that the procedure of submitting data to whatever black box will give a *p*-value has become so habituated, ritualized, that researchers apply it even in situations where it makes no sense.
 We fear that such mindless applications of a statistical ritual [@Gigerenzer2004] also impacts far more interesting and important aspects of research [carcrash].
 If researchers have wrong intuitions regarding the comparatively simple statistics involved in comparing two lists of 40 words each for their mean length, how confident can we be when trying to understand fMRI data, multilevel regressions or gene association studies?
 We must progress from the mindless statistical ritual to careful consideration of the appropriate statistical tool for a given scientific problem.
 Statistics estimate parameters; it is up to us to create theories that can be tested by estimating parameters, and to properly estimate what an estimated parameter tells us about brain and behavior.

-[^carcrash]: There are also reports of similar misuses of significance tests resulting in the loss of life, for example, in accident statistics influencing public policies [@Hauer:2004fz].
+[^carcrash]: There are reports of similar misuses of significance tests resulting in the loss of life, for example, in accident statistics influencing public policies [@Hauer:2004fz].

 ## Prevalence of the problem in B&L